-It can be a shock to discover how much time is taken up by day-to-day administrative and business tasks in independent practice.
+It can be a shock to discover how much time is taken up by day-to-day admin and business tasks in independent practice.

-While few doctors have experience of running a business, the most successful independent practitioners I know are those who draw on the time management skills they learned early in their professional career.
-By identifying ways to work smarter and making the most of the latest practice management technology, they have been able to ‘steal back’ time to focus on patients and developing their practice.
+While few doctors have experience of running a business, the most successful independent practitioners are those who draw on the time management skills they learned early in their professional career.
+By identifying ways to work smarter and making the most of the latest practice management technology, they have been able to ‘steal back’ time to focus on patients and develop their practice.

-In my experience, every practice has time-consuming tasks that could be managed more effectively, often by making better use of technology.
-Here are five of the most common administrative ‘bottlenecks’ to address:
+Every practice has time-consuming tasks that could be managed more effectively, often by making better use of technology.
+Here are five of the most common admin ‘bottlenecks’ to address:

-2. Checking patient insurance cover – Practices regularly have to call around hospitals or insurance companies to confirm a patient’s insurance details but this can be a time consuming - and sometimes frustrating - exercise.
+2. Checking patient insurance cover – Practices regularly have to call hospitals or insurance companies to confirm a patient’s insurance details but this can be a time-consuming, and sometimes frustrating, exercise.
 Healthcode’s online membership enquiry feature enables users to instantly check patients’ insurance policy numbers and address details against the insurers’ database.

-3. Billing – Electronic billing can save you £2.15 per invoice by eliminating printing, postage and manpower costs.
-Creating and submitting bills to PMIs online takes a fraction of the time, improves accuracy and ensures the invoice is validated against the relevant insurer rules so it is ready for processing and payment.
-Plus, you have the reassurance of knowing that the invoice has been received by the PMI.
+3. Billing – Electronic billing and invoice clearing can save you money by eliminating printing, postage and manpower costs.
+Creating and submitting bills to PMIs via the encrypted, secure service takes a fraction of the time, improves accuracy and ensures the invoice is validated against the relevant insurer rules, so it is ready for processing and payment.
+This secure platform eliminates the risk of data breaches possible when sending bills by post or email, plus you have the additional reassurance of knowing the invoice has been received by the PMI.

 4. Payment tracking – When payments arrive, every practice needs a system to record exactly what invoices are being paid and identify shortfalls.
 This can be time-consuming with a manual system and in some cases, practices have been obliged to write-off outstanding debts because payments have not been reconciled against the correct invoice.
 Healthcode’s payment tracking tools will help you save time and money.